maximilianuhlmann/microservice-showcase/README.md

 ### Test Data

 Test data is available in `src/test/resources/test-data.sql` for integration tests:
-- Test customers (customer-123, customer-456)
-- Sample usage events
+- Sample usage events for customer-123 and customer-456
 - Sample billing records

 ### API Testing with Bruno